jrenjiaqi/TelegramAutoModerator/API_REFERENCE.md

 - `/getUpdates` retrieves all updates to anything in the bot's groups from the past 24 hours.
 - Bot must configured in its Telegram group to admin, and be able to access messages.
-- **TO RETRIEVE REACTIONS**: retrieved iif request specifies `allowed_updates` with e.g. `message_reaction` in the request body ([see here](https://core.telegram.org/bots/api#update)).
+- **TO RETRIEVE REACTIONS**: retrieved iif request specifies `allowed_updates` with e.g. `message_reaction` in the request body ([see here](https://core.telegram.org/bots/api#update)). s
-- Regardless of `allowed_updates`, you will always have the message text. s
 ### 2.1.
 Get Message with Reaction `[HTTP GET]` `<base url>/getUpdates?allowed_updates=message_reaction`
     ```